boomcamp/assesment/README.md

 ## Instructions

-1. Use the provided design file (website/design_desktop.jpg) as your guide to building the webpage.
-All images (website/images) and icons (website/icons) have been provided for you, just build the weppage as close to the design as possible.
+1. Use the provided design file [website/design_desktop.jpg](website/design_desktop.jpg) as your guide to building the webpage.
+All images [website/images](website/images) and icons [website/icons](website/icons) have been provided for you, just build the webpage as close to the design as possible.
 2. Please see requirements below for more details.